up42/docs/source/FAQ/pricing.rst

 What is VAT?
 ------------

-VAT is the `Value Added Tax <https://en.wikipedia.org/wiki/Value-added_tax>`__ UP42 GmbH is a company operating in the European Union (EU) therefore is obliged to charge VAT for every monetary transaction taking place in our platform: selling credits to customers.
+VAT is the `Value Added Tax <https://en.wikipedia.org/wiki/Value-added_tax>`__.
+UP42 GmbH is a company operating in the `European Union <https://en.wikipedia.org/wiki/European_Union>`__ (EU) therefore is obliged to charge VAT for every monetary transaction taking place in our platform: selling credits to customers.

-My company operates inside the EU, do I have to pay VAT?
+My company operates inside the EU: do I have to pay VAT?
 --------------------------------------------------------

 If your company operates inside the EU just provide your